patching...

 Earlier this summer, Harrison, 22, of Marblehead, became the first American win a gold medal in judo when she defeated Gemma Gibbons of Great Britain in the women's half-heavyweight judo competition.
 She now trains and teaches children's classes at Pedro's Judo Club in Wakefield.

-Hendershot, 24, of Simsbury, Conn., spent much of her childhood in Marblehead and finished fourth in women's pairs rowing at the 2012 Olympic Games in London.
+Hendershot, 24, of Simsbury, Conn., lived in Marblehead and finished fourth in women's pairs rowing at the 2012 Olympic Games in London.
 She also won gold in the four at the 2011 World Rowing Championships; won the gold in the four at the 2010 World Rowing Under 23 Championships and won the eight and the four at the 2005 CanAmMex Regatta.